The Power of Two-sided Recruitment in Two-sided Markets: Introduction

 [1]{

 }

-\begin{theorem} Consider the double auction with $m$ i.i.d.~buyers and $n$ i.i.d.~sellers.
+\begin{restatable}{theorem}{mainstr} Consider the double auction with $m$ i.i.d.~buyers and $n$ i.i.d.~sellers.
 Suppose $m\geq n$ and the buyers' distribution $F_B$ first-order stochastically dominates the sellers' distribution $F_S$.
-Then there is a global constant integer $c>0$ such that the GFT of STR with $m+c$ buyers and $n+c$ sellers is at least the first-best GFT with $m$ buyers and $n$ sellers. \end{theorem} \begin{remark} While Theorem~\ref{thm:main_str} assumes that $m \geq n$, the result applies analogously to the case where $m\leq n$ using Buyer Trade Reduction, by negating the values/costs and swapping the role of buyers and sellers.
-See \cite[Proposition~A.1]{BabaioffGG20}. \end{remark}
+Then there is a global constant integer $c>0$ such that the GFT of STR with $m+c$ buyers and $n+c$ sellers is at least the first-best GFT with $m$ buyers and $n$ sellers. \end{restatable}

+\begin{remark} While Theorem~\ref{thm:main_str} assumes that $m \geq n$, the result applies analogously to the case where $m\leq n$ using Buyer Trade Reduction, by negating the values/costs and swapping the role of buyers and sellers.
+See \cite[Proposition~A.1]{BabaioffGG20}. \end{remark} \begin{remark} Another natural benchmark is to consider the per-unit GFT defined as the GFT divided by the number of items in the market.
+In the setting where we recruit only buyers, as in \cite{BabaioffGG20}, the per-unit GFT objective is equivalent to the GFT objective.
+However, the per-unit GFT objective is a strictly stronger benchmark when one is also allowed to recruit sellers.
+Thus, it is natural to ask if recruiting $O(1)$ agents suffices for this stronger benchmark.
+In Appendix~\ref{app:per_unit_gft}, we build on the lower bound example in \cite{BabaioffGG20} to prove that if there are $m$ buyers in the original market, $\Omega(\log m)$ agents are necessary for the per-unit GFT in the augmented market to exceed the per-unit GFT in the original market. \end{remark}

 Since the welfare of any mechanism is the GFT plus the sum of the seller values, our results immediately apply to the welfare objective, as the sum of seller values in the augmented market is at least the one in the original market.